python/cpython/Android/README.rst

    is specific to an (api, architecture) and it holds also the configuration for the emulator.

 ..
-[3] Supported NDK versions are android-ndk-r13 and android-ndk-r14.
-The NDK
-   is distributed by Android as a zip file at `NDK downloads`_.
+[3] android-ndk-r14 is required.
+The NDK is distributed by Android as a zip file at `NDK downloads`_.

-   android-ndk-r14 requires 2.8 Gb of disk space.
+   android-ndk-r14 needs 2.8 Gb of disk space.

 ..
 [4] There is currently no support for multiple concurrent emulator sessions in this build system.